Out like Flynn: A who’s who of the scandal surrounding Trump’s ex-adviser and his Russian ties

 Mr. Flynn, a retired U.S. Army lieutenant-general who advised Mr. Trump during the 2016 election, raised eyebrows in national-security circles when he joined the President’s White House inner circle in November.
 In 2014, he had been fired as head of the U.S. Defence Intelligence Agency after management clashes in the organization, though he said he was pushed out for holding tougher views than the Obama administration about Islamic extremism.

 But it was his connection to Russia that proved more controversial.
 As his country was ramping up sanctions against Russia for its 2014 annexation of Ukraine, Mr. Flynn was growing closer to Russia.
-In 2015, he attended a Moscow banquet headlined by Russian President Vladimir Putin.
-Those Russian ties came under scrutiny when Mr. Trump – who has been dogged by allegations that Russian hackers influenced the election in his favour – made him a national security adviser.
+In 2015, he attended a Moscow banquet marking the 10th anniversary of RT, the news network aligned with the Russian government, headlined by Russian President Vladimir Putin.
+Mr. Flynn has acknowledged being paid for the appearance, but hasn’t said who wrote the check or for how much.
+Several Democratic House members have asked if Mr. Flynn accepted payment from RT and if that is a violation of the federal Emoluments Clause, which prohibits even retired military officers from accepting direct or indirect payments from foreign governments.

+Mr. Flynn’s Russian ties came under close scrutiny when Mr. Trump – who has been dogged by allegations that Russian hackers influenced the election in his favour – made him a national security adviser.
 Mr. Flynn held that office for less than a month before his resignation on Monday.

 Sergey Kislyak